 – don’t add tags to your video description

 Here’s a reminder once again, invest more time on your title and description and spend some on your tags.
 Your SEO will thank you for that.

 3. Use info cards and end screens

 (i) Info Cards

 According to Youtube academy, cards are preformatted notifications that appear in the corner of your screen could be to promote other brands or other videos on your channel.
-They can appear anytime you want it to appear.
+They can appear anytime you want them to appear.

 Depending on your goals, there are several different card types you can use: